Ironpol/AorusCup/AORUSCUP.md

 ## 4.2 Nationality Rule (Core Requirement)

-Each team must have a minimum of 3 players of the qualifier’s nationality.
+Each team must have a minimum of 3 players of the qualifier's nationality.

 This core of 3 players must always be maintained, including when using substitutes.